PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 unchanged, but its result is retained with the complete opt-in schema instead of being discarded.

+The fallback mixed-NHWC-input repair for NCHW Concat now retains complete reconciliation evidence under its unchanged positive guard.
+Its adapter insertion, Concat rewire, output metadata, and following Concat-axis owner are unchanged.

 ## Smaller internal owners

 - Typed ONNX `Constant` lowering is isolated in its op-family module while